-8. Academic or intellectual dishonesty such as cheating or plagiarism.
-Cheating is defined as taking an examination or performing an assigned, evaluated task in a dishonest way such as having improper or unapproved access to answers or exams.
-Plagiarism is defined as the unauthorized use of the written language and thought of another author without proper quoting or citing and representing him/her as one's own.
+8. Academic or intellectual dishonesty such as cheating, plagiarism, or the use of generative tools (including but not limited to GPT-4, Chat GPT, Claude, Cohere), without the permission of the instructor to produce responses to school tasks or activities.
+Cheating is defined as taking an examination or performing an assigned, evaluated task in a dishonest way.
+Plagiarism is defined as the unauthorized use of the written language and thought of another author/tool without proper quoting or citing and representing the author's/tool's work as the student's own.
+A student may not use generative tools to produce content that the student submits as the student's own thoughts and/or language.